-No, there are a number of factors to consider before deciding to go ahead with root canal therapy.
-Dental X-rays will be necessary to assess the underlying bone and root structures and determine if the root canal is suitable.
+No, there are several factors to consider before deciding to go ahead with root canal therapy.
+Dental x-rays will be necessary to assess the underlying bone and root structures and determine if the root canal is suitable.

 Poor candidates include the following:

 - There is a crack in the root

 - There is insufficient bone due to periodontitis

 We recommend pre-anesthetic bloodwork to evaluate the overall health of the cat before surgery.

 - The cat will fast overnight, as a general anesthetic is required to perform root canal therapy.